billba/topical/docs/prompts.md

 ## Prompts

-You can imagine a Topic that runs user input through a specific validator, using the results of that Validator to guide the user to a valid response, and returning that response.
+You can imagine a Topic that runs user input through a specific validator, using the results of that validator to guide the user to a valid response, and returning that response.
 That's what a *prompt* is.
 You specify:

 * a `validator`
 * a `prompter` method which provides the initial prompt to the user, and uses the result of the validator to guide them towards a valid response. `Prompt` provides a default prompter.